wanburana/AT82.01-brain-project-group-4/README.md

 ## Week 4 Progress
 ### Completed
 - Read 3 papers and Upload paper's PDF files and their summary in github/google drive (Jirasak)
+- Read new paper and uploaded the summary on google drive.
+(Amanda)